 The current Members are:

 Positions previously held include Chairman of the Sydney Symphony Orchestra, Chairman of Destination NSW, Chairman of Ausgrid (formerly EnergyAustralia), Director of BHP Billiton and Excel Coal Limited, Managing Director of Broadcast Investment Holdings Pty Limited, Director of Lumley Corporation, President of the National Heart Foundation of Australia and member of the Sydney Children's Hospital Network Board and Dermatology Research Foundation and Council of the Sydney Medical School Foundation.

 Mr John B Prescott AC – reappointed on 26 February 2015 for a further twelve months.
 Mr Prescott was originally appointed from 25 February 2010.
-Mr Prescott is Chairman of Aurizon Holdings Limited (formerly QR National Limited), a Member of the President's Circle, AustralAsiaCentre, Asia Society (since 1999), a Global Counsellor of The Conference Board (since 2001) and Member of the Global Advisory Council (since 2013).
-Mr Prescott was previously a Director of Newmont Mining Corporation (2002-2013) and Chairman of ASC (formerly Australian Submarine Corporation Pty Ltd) from 2000 to 2009.
+Mr Prescott is a Member of the President's Circle, AustralAsiaCentre, Asia Society (since 1999), a Global Counsellor of The Conference Board (since 2001) and Member of the Global Advisory Council (since 2013).
+Mr Prescott was previously Chairman of Aurizon Holdings Limited (formerly QR National Limited).
+Mr Prescott was a Director of Newmont Mining Corporation (2002-2013) and Chairman of ASC (formerly Australian Submarine Corporation Pty Ltd) from 2000 to 2009.
 From 1991 to 1998 Mr Prescott was Managing Director and Chief Executive Officer of BHP.

 Role of the Tribunal